 If you have a 401(k), does your company offer to match contributions?
 Are you optimizing your company’s match?
 A 401(k) match is literally free money from your employer toward your future.
 For example, if your employer matches up to 3% of your salary and you make $60,000, that’s an extra $1,800 that you didn’t have to work for.
 If you’re not taking full advantage of your employer’s match, meet with the plan administrator and make adjustments.

 Contribute the Maximum Allowed

-401(k) contributions are made with pre-tax dollars.
-In other words, your taxable income is reduced by however much you contribute, up to the annual maximum, which is $19,500 for the 2020 tax year.
+Contributions to your 401(k) are made with pretax dollars.
+In other words, your taxable income is reduced by however much you contribute up to the annual maximum, which is $19,500 for the 2020 tax year.
 If you’re 50 or older, you can contribute an additional $6,500 for 2020.

 Open an IRA

 If you don’t have a 401(k), consider opening and contributing to an individual retirement account (IRA), which also offers tax advantages.
 You might even be eligible to contribute to both, further supercharging your retirement savings.
 IRAs, both Roth and traditional, have a maximum contribution limit of $6,000 if you’re under 50.
-Individuals over 50 years can contribute an extra $1,000 (good through at least 2021) to traditional and Roth IRAs.
+Individuals over 50 years can contribute an extra $1,000 in 2021 to traditional and Roth IRAs.

 Next Steps and More Resources

 Follow this simple plan to make a straightforward assessment of your retirement situation: